• Subscribe Now

 By Ulf Laessing BASRA, Iraq (Reuters) - The king size bed in Saddam Hussein's superyacht is made, the silk curtains around it have been drawn back and, in the gold-rimmed bathroom next door, a ...

-12. Saddam Hussein's superyacht ends up as sailors' hotel
+10. Saddam Hussein's superyacht ends up as sailors' hotel

 WATCH ABOVE: Saddam Hussein's superyacht ends up as sailors' hotel - May 23, 2018.
 Saddam Hussein's presidential superyacht, dubbed the Basrah Breeze, was built for him in 1981, but the Iraqi ...

-14. Saddam Hussein's former yacht is now an unlikely attraction
+14. Inside Saddam Hussein's mega yacht

 15. Saddam Hussein's yacht to be transformed into a hotel